tell-k/vim-browsereload-mac/README.rst

 Description
 =====================

-vim plugin to refresh your browser. this plugin works only on MacOSX.
+vim plugin to reflesh your browser. this plugin works only MacOSX.

 Required
 =====================